MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 Install pipx refer to its `official documentation <https://pipx.pypa.io/stable/#install-pipx>`__

-Then install MCDR using pipx:
+Then you can install MCDR using pipx:

 .. prompt:: bash